Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up Client VMs and Server.md

-# Cybersecurity Homelab: Windows Server, Windows 10 Client, Kali Linux, and Metasploitable 2 Setup
+# Cybersecurity Homelab Client Machines: Windows Server, Windows 10, Kali Linux, and Metasploitable 2 Setup

 ## Overview

-This project outlines the setup of a complete cybersecurity homelab featuring the following components:
+In this I am going to setup the following client machines and servers in my Homelab:
 - **Windows Server 2019**: Configured as a domain controller with **Active Directory**.
 - **Windows 10 Client**: Joined to the domain to simulate a corporate environment.
-- **Kali Linux**: Used for penetration testing and vulnerability scanning.
+- **Kali Linux**: Used for penetration testing and vulnerability scanning i.e to perform different attacks on windows machine and metasploitable machine.
 - **Metasploitable 2**: A vulnerable target machine used for performing attacks and exploiting its vulnerabilities.

-The homelab allows you to test and practice key cybersecurity concepts such as **network security**, **Active Directory management**, **vulnerability scanning and Exploitation**, and **penetration testing**.

 ---